muratk5n/thirdwave/en/README.md

 Government said a national hydrogen network will be established in the country, in an effort to meet climate goals and phase out Russian fossil fuels"

 ---

+H2 View: "EIB and Mauritania to scale green hydrogen investments..
+The European Investment Bank (EIB) and Mauritania, Africa have agreed to strengthen their cooperation to scale up green hydrogen, wind and solar investment"

+---